ranveerchaudhary/Cipher/README.md

 ![Flask](https://img.shields.io/badge/flask-%23000.svg?style=for-the-badge&logo=flask&logoColor=white)

 <p>
-The initial versions of Cipher relied on the <a href = "https://docs.python.org/3/library/random.html">random</a> library, which utilizes a Pseudo Random Number Generator (PRNG), specifically employing the Mersenne Twister algorithm.
-However, it's crucial to highlight that theoretically, the seemingly random numbers it generates can be predicted, posing a substantial security flaw, particularly in the realm of cybersecurity.
-Even the official documentation explicitly advises against using such methods in cryptography and other secure applications.
+Choosing the right random number generator is vital, as seen in cases like the alleged NSA backdoored <a href = "https://en.wikipedia.org/wiki/Dual_EC_DRBG">dual elliptic curve</a>.
+Initial the <a href = "https://docs.python.org/3/library/random.html">random</a> library's Pseudo Random Number Generator (PRNG) was used, which worked on the Mersenne Twister algorithm.
+However, it's crucial to highlight that theoretically, the seemingly random numbers it generates can be predicted, posing a substantial security risk.
+Even the official documentation advises against using such methods in cryptography and secure applications.

 >Warning The pseudo-random generators of this module should not be used for security purposes.
 For security or cryptographic uses, see the secrets module.

 While an alternative like the '<a href = "https://docs.python.org/3/library/secrets.html">secrets</a>' module, a Cryptographically Secure Random Number Generator (CSRNG), exists, we have embraced an even more advanced solution.
 Fortunately, the brilliant minds at the Australian National University (ANU) leverage quantum mechanics to measure the quantum fluctuations of the vacuum, resulting in a <a href = "https://qrng.anu.edu.au/">QRNG</a> (Quantum Random Number Generation), accessible through an API.
 The intricacies of how QRNG operates are beyond the scope of this project, but in essence, it introduces an unparalleled level of randomness and security.
 Just to give some context about its potency,

 >Even if two identical generators were placed in identical environments with identical initial conditions, the streams of numbers generated would remain entirely uncorrelated.

-Cipher harnesses this cutting-edge technology to generate truly random and robust passwords.
 While the API offers a free tier, it is restricted to 100 requests per month, as per our last check.
 You can sign up for the API and get the secret key <a href = "https://quantumnumbers.anu.edu.au/">here</a>.
 Users has the flexibility to choose the type of password they desire.
 The options include **alphanumeric**, **special characters**, and **r̶e̶a̶d̶a̶b̶l̶e̶**.

-The alphanumeric option keeps things simple by including only numbers and alphabets.
-Passwords can be strengthened by incorporating special characters, which only works in conjunction with the alphanumeric-only option, adding special characters to the mix.

-There **was** also a third option called readable, which initially generated easily understandable passwords.
-However, after rigorous testing revealed a pattern of producing weak passwords, we disabled this option in the latest build.

-Users can select the password length using the slider, ranging from 8 to 100 characters.
-Even though a length of around 30 characters would be considered highly secure we've generously added extra space for the cybersecurity enthusiasts.
-The generation mechanics handle all the heavy lifting, ensuring the creation of resilient passwords that defy predictability.
+The "readable" option was introduced for easily understandable passwords, but rigorous testing revealed a pattern of weakness.
+Consequently, this option has been **disabled** in the latest build.
+Passwords ranging from 8 to 100 characters can be generated.
+Even though a length of around 30 characters would be considered highly secure we've generously added extra space for the cybersecurity enthusiasts ;)
 </p>

 https://github.com/ranveerchaudhary/Cipher/assets/64607338/7b5decc3-0e86-46cb-99e5-04bb2f3ac6ab